Spectral Characters of a class of Integrable Representations of Toroidal Lie Algebras: The categories and

-For an affine Lie algebra or a $k$-toroidal Lie algebra with $k=1$, the following proposition was proved in \cite{CG1}.
-It can be proved in the same manner for a $k$-toroidal Lie algebra where $k\in \N$.
+Using the analogues of \propref{highest.wt} and \corref{V-aff+}, the following result was proved in \cite{CG1} for an affine Lie algebra.
+It can be proved in the same manner for a $k$-toroidal Lie algebra.

-\begin{prop} Let $V$ be an object in $\cal I_{fin}^{(0)}$.
-Then $V$ is isomorphic to a direct sum of indecomposable modules only finitely many of which are non-trivial. \end{prop}
+\begin{thm} Let $V$ be an object in $\cal I_{fin}^{(0)}$.
+Then $V$ is isomorphic to a direct sum of indecomposable modules only finitely many of which are non-trivial. \end{thm}

-In this section we prove an analogous result for objects of the category $\cal I_{fin}^{(m\boe_1)}$, $m>0$.
-The following is the main result of this section. \begin{thm} Let $V$ be an object in $\cal I_{fin}^{(m\boe_1)}$, $m\neq 0$.
-Then $V$ is both artinian and noetherian as a $\cal T(\lie g)$-module.
-In particular, $V$ has a composition series and is isomorphic to a direct sum of finitely many indecomposable modules. \end{thm}

-Note that the theorem is not true when $m=0$ since there exists indecomposable modules of infinite length in $\cal I_{fin}$.
-For examples refer to \cite[Section 4]{CG1}.